What Is Information Literacy?

 1. Students will be able to define an information need in order to construct an effective research strategy.

-2. Students will be able to construct an effective research strategy in order to identify a variety of relevant information sources.
+2. Students will be able to construct an effective research strategy in order to identify and select relevant information sources.

-3. Students will be able to identify and select relevant information sources in order to analyze and interpret the information.
+3. Students will be able to identify and select relevant information sources in order to evaluate, synthesize and draw conclusions.

-4. Students will be able to analyze and interpret information in order to evaluate, synthesize and draw conclusions.
+4. Students will be able to evaluate, synthesize and draw conclusions in order to analyze and interpret information.

 Courtesy of Project Information Literacy under a Creative Commons license (CC BY-NC-SA 3.0)